microsoft/Kusto-Query-Language/doc/cross-cluster-or-database-queries.md

 Tabular functions or views can be referenced across clusters.
 The following limitations apply:

-* Remote function must return tabular schema.
+* Remote functions must return tabular schema.
 Scalar functions can only be accessed in the same cluster.
-* Remote function can accept only scalar parameters.
+* Remote functions can accept only scalar parameters.
 Functions that get one or more table arguments can only be accessed in the same cluster.
+* Remote functions' result schema must be fixed (known in advance without executing parts of the query).
+  This precludes the use of query constructs such as the `pivot` plugin.
+(Note that some plugins, such as the `bag_unpack` plugin, supports a way to indicate the result schema statically, and in this form it *can* be used in cross-cluster function calls.)
 * For performance reasons, the schema of remote entities is cached by the calling cluster after the initial call.
 Therefore, changes made to the remote entity may result in a mismatch with the cached schema information, potentially leading to query failures.
 For more information, see [Cross-cluster queries and schema changes](../concepts/cross-cluster-and-schema-changes.md).

 The following cross-cluster call is valid.